 It’s worth mentioning that there are a couple of things you should know and consider before construction starts, for example thermal mass and expectations.
 I will talk about them in another post immediately following this series.
 But to start off, let’s back up a bit……

 Almost immediately after finishing Ed J’s WFO, I began making plans to build one at my own home.
+And if you were to see here, then you could get an idea of how I envision the home to be constructed like.
 I definitely wanted to build the oven itself this time so that’s were I began my planning.
 EDIT: THE OVEN BUILT HERE IS THE POMPEII DESIGN POPULARIZED BY FORNO BRAVO.
 The oven plan that I used is from them and it is designed to help anyone build a functioning oven.
 I didn’t follow it to the letter, but not because it wasn’t good… but because I wanted to implement some other ideas I had.

 With the oven shape decided, and a spot picked out in the yard, it was time to excavate.
 I don’t have any pictures documenting this stage….sorry, it’s something I’m working on.
 My house in CT had outstanding topsoil and it was about 18″ thick!
 I was told it was pastureland at one time…great for my wife the gardener, but not for me.
-All my neighbors have stone but I didn’t..go figure!
-So now I had a small problem.
-The trouble with a lot of topsoil is that now I had to dig deep to get to sub-soil.
-This is because you need a solid footing and topsoil doesn’t qualify for that.
-Fortunately for me, my Dad was up in CT during this part and so he was running the backhoe while I directed and fine tuned the hole for the footing.
+All my neighbors have stone or Formliner patterns but I didn’t..go figure!
+So now I had a small problem.† The trouble with a lot of topsoil is that now I had to dig deep to get to sub-soil.
+This is because you need a solid footing and topsoil doesn’t qualify for that.† Fortunately for me, my Dad was up in CT during this part and so he was running the backhoe while I directed and fine tuned the hole for the footing.
 We ended up with a 3′ deep hole to get down to hard-pan subsoil……over-kill yes, but I didn’t want the leaning oven of CT and all that topsoil and clay made me cautious.
 After compacting the floor, we then built up about 12″ of the footing with broken flagstone and concrete pieces from a sidewalk laid flat and tight.
 All the gaps were filled with crushed stone to prevent shifting and this would be a nice solid footing for the concrete.
+Click on the following and contact the expert Denver mudjacking contractors for the best concrete repair and replacement.

 After we built up the base and the forms for the sides, I ordered the concrete for the following day.
 Since the oven was in the back of the house and there was no access, we had to shuttle concrete from the truck to the form with our backhoe loader bucket by bucket.
 It went fast and before you know it, I had a footing!
 This was done in the spring of 2007 and since we were expecting our little boy in July, it was a chance for the slab to cure and settle without additional weight.